Robust Adaptation of Foundation Models with Black-Box Visual Prompting

 \subsection{Experimental Setup}

-{\textbf{Datasets.}} First, to investigate the importance of prompt design, we first consider two synthetic datasets that simulate the correlation shift and varying object location scenarios (see Section \ref{sec:toy} and Appendix).
+{\textbf{Datasets.}} To investigate the importance of prompt design, we consider two synthetic datasets that simulate the correlation shift and varying object location scenarios (see Section \ref{sec:toy} and Supplementary).
 Then, we extensively evaluate our methods on 14 transfer learning benchmarks.
-These cover diverse visual domains and tasks, so they require understanding various visual semantics like scenes, actions, fine-grained categories, textures, satellite imagery, the number of objects, and recognition of generic objects.
-Moreover, to evaluate the robustness of prompt-based adaptation of PTM in the wild, we additionally consider three benchmark datasets of distribution shifts from WILDS \cite{koh2021wilds}.
-See Supplementary for details.
+These cover diverse visual domains and tasks, that require understanding various visual semantics like scenes, actions, fine-grained categories, textures, satellite imagery, the number of objects, and natural objects.
+Moreover, to evaluate the robustness of prompting PTM in the wild, we additionally consider $L_{2}$-noise perturbation scenario (in Figure \ref{fig:thm_illu}) and three benchmark datasets of distribution shifts from WILDS \cite{koh2021wilds} in Supplementary.

-{\textbf{Backbone model and methods.}} We adopt CLIP ViT-B/16 \cite{radford2021learning} as a target PTM because CLIP does not require a separate classifier for different tasks and performs classification dynamically with text embedding features by text-side prompting.
-As the encoder part of the Coordinator, we use ImageNet pre-trained \texttt{vit-mae-base} checkpoint for BlackVIP and sci-kit-learn's vanilla PCA or kernel PCA for BlackVIP-SE.
-As baseline methods, we consider 1) zero-shot classification (ZS) with the standard text prompt ``\texttt{a photo of \{classname\}}", 2) black-box adversarial reprogramming (BAR) \cite{tsai2020transfer} that embed the downsized images of the downstream task inside a learnable prompt, and 3) VP with SPSA-GC that simply replace the backpropagation in VP \cite{bahng2022visual} with our SPSA-GC.
-Besides, we validate the effectiveness of our new prompt design on the white-box transfer learning setup, which enables users to access the true gradient of model parameters.
-Following the few-shot classification setting of \cite{zhou2022coop}, we use 16 samples per class for training and the entire test set for all evaluations by default.
-More details are provided in the Supplementary.
+{\textbf{Backbone model and methods.}} We mainly adopt CLIP ViT-B/16 \cite{radford2021learning} as a target PTM because CLIP does not require a separate classifier for different tasks and performs classification dynamically with text embedding features by text-side prompting (Supplementary Table IV provides results on ViT-L/14 as well).
+As the encoder part of Coordinator, we use ImageNet pre-trained \texttt{vit-mae-base} checkpoint for BlackVIP and sci-kit-learn's vanilla PCA or kernel PCA for BlackVIP-SE.
+As baselines, we consider 1) zero-shot classification (ZS) with the standard text prompt ``\texttt{a photo of \{classname\}}", 2) black-box adversarial reprogramming (BAR) \cite{tsai2020transfer} that embed the downsized images of the downstream task inside a learnable prompt, and 3) VP with SPSA-GC that replaces the pure gradient descent in VP \cite{bahng2022visual} with our SPSA-GC.
+Following the few-shot classification setup of \cite{zhou2022coop}, we use 16 samples per class for training in all evaluations by default.
+More details are provided in Supplementary.